 No left turn mazes

-Your challenge is to manouevre the black dot to the red square without ever turning left, or making a U-turn.
-Harder than it looks.
-Maze No.2 is an 'open' maze based on the same rule.
-An illustration of a mechanical no-X-turn maze is also shown below.
+Your challenge is to find a route for the black dot to reach the red square without ever turning left, or making a U-turn.
+Harder than it looks!

 Here is a photo showing a mechanical version of a No-X-turn maze (in this case a no-right-turn maze).
 It was made by Oskar van Deventer and based on Adrian Fisher's Jammed Tractor design.
 A special half-moon shape under the tractor prevents it from turning right or backing up.